-Even though Dr. Mosser uses the informed consent model, if you want to try to get insurance coverage, you’ll need a support letter from a therapist.
-Once you have your support letter, getting insurance approval for gender affirming surgeries can exhausting, but not impossible.
-Dr. Mosser has an insurance advocacy team who’s responsible for getting your top surgery approved whether or not we are in network.
+Even though our surgeons uses the informed consent model, if you want to try to get insurance coverage, you’ll need a support letter from a therapist.
+Once you have your support letter, getting insurance approval for gender affirming surgeries can be exhausting, but not impossible.
+The Gender Confirmation Center has an insurance advocacy team who’s responsible for getting your top surgery approved whether or not we are in network.
 Although the insurance advocacy team has a 90% success rate in getting future patients approved, insurance denials still happen.

 In order to understand top surgery insurance denial and approval, you’ll first need to understand that if an insurance company denies your top surgery, they’re denying the billing codes(s) associated with top surgery.
 It’s possible that one billing code may be approved and the other not.
 Such is the case with free nipple grafts, which we’ll get into a little later.

-Medical coding is much like a translated universal language used by providers and insurance companies.
+Medical coding is much like a translated universal language used by providers and insurance companies through the use of CPT (or current procedure terminology) codes.
 It’s a medical coder’s job to take something written by a provider and translate it as accurately as possible into a numeric or alphanumeric code.
 With gender affirming surgeries, there are fewer codes, so the information covered here will be easy to digest.